- Plesk Onyx for Windows

 - Some auto-responders might attach a copy of the email sent in the body of the auto-replied message.

 Note: Auto-responder set in Plesk do not send a body of the email.

-Update WordPress at least to version 4.7.12 using this artile
+Update WordPress to the 4.7.12 version (at least) using this article